Develop and Deploy a Python API with Kubernetes and Docker

 Using Docker Compose for Development

 Docker Compose is an open-source tool developed by Docker Inc. for defining and running multi-container Docker applications.
-Docker Compose is also a tool that is meant to be used in development environments, since it allows auto-reloading your container when you update your code, without making you restart your containers manually or rebuilding your image after each change.
-Without Compose developing using only Docker containers would be frustrating.
+It is also meant for development environments since it allows auto-reloading your container when you update your code without restarting your containers manually or rebuilding your image after each change.
+Without Compose, developing using only Docker containers would be frustrating.

-For the implementation part, we are going to use a "docker-compose.yaml" file.
+For the implementation part, we will use a "docker-compose.yaml" file.

 This is the "docker-compose.yaml" file we are using with our API: